Doran Godwin

 Doran Godwin (born 18 May 1944) is a British actress.

 Godwin has appeared extensively on both TV and in the theatre.
-She is mainly known for her roles as Erica Bayliss in the TV detective series Shoestring and as Philippa Yeates in The Irish R.M., opposite Peter Bowles.
-She also played the title role in a BBC TV production of Emma (1972).
+She is mainly known for her roles as Erica Bayliss in the television detective series Shoestring and as Philippa Yeates in The Irish R.M., opposite Peter Bowles.
+She also played the title role in a BBC television production of Emma (1972).